Reporting an incident

 Procedures for Reporting a Crime or Emergency

 The Moravian University Police Department is staffed 24 hours a day, located at 119 W. Greenwich Street Bethlehem PA, 18018 and can be reached by phoning 610-861-1421.
 There are 74 emergency phones located throughout the campus on the exterior of buildings and in various parking lots.
 These phones are connected directly to Campus Police Headquarters that are activated by pushing a button.
 Elevators on campus are equipped with an emergency call button and audio communication capability that are connected directly to Campus Police.
 When dialing 911 from an external phone or cellphone the Bethlehem Police 911 Communication Center, Northampton County or the Lehigh County 911 Emergency Centers will be contacted, who will immediately communicate with Moravian University Police Department.

 Individuals who wish to anonymously report suspicious activity, hate crime, or incident involving bias and remain anonymous when providing information, can do so by dialing the Anonymous Tip Line at 610-861-1539.
 This Tip Line is for information gathering purposes only and is not intended for use to report crimes in progress or emergency situations.
 It is not monitored 24 hours a day.

-The ADVOCATES for Survivors of Sexual Violence are available 24/7 during the academic year for immediate support by texting or calling (484) 764-9242.
+The ADVOCATES for Survivors of Sexual Violence are available 24/7 during the academic year for immediate support to by texting or calling (484) 764-9242.
 The Advocates are a group of Moravian University employees trained to listen and answer questions, provide information and resources, and even accompany survivors for medical treatment.
+Services are available to students on both the Bethlehem and Lancaster campuses.
+Learn more about additional Support Resources.